 Upper School Performing Arts

 The St. Agnes Academy Theatre Arts department is dedicated to developing the students’ natural talents through study, work, and performance.
 Students in the drama department star in school plays, build sets, work in sound and lighting, and have an active role in all aspects of theatre production.
 The department offers three drama courses: Drama 1 - Oral Communications, is used to further the students’ public speaking abilities; Drama 2 and 3 allow students to progress from a basic introduction to all things theatrical to advanced script writing, character development, and quality performance.
+There are three Performance opportunities per year, at least one being a musical.
 The drama instructor is Ann Neal.

 Ann Neal's Philosophy of Teaching